 Rights of handicapped students and their parents under Section 504 will be enforced.
-Every attempt will be made by the school to resolve alleged Section 504 grievances informally.
+The school will make every attempt to resolve alleged Section 504 grievances informally.
 A parent or guardian who believes that his or her student has been denied educational services by the school may request a hearing and should advise the CEO/Principal in writing.
 If parents, students, or any adult on behalf of students feel discrimination has occurred based upon physical or mental disability, but is not directly related to identification, evaluation, and/ or accommodations for a student, they may file a discrimination complaint with the U.S. Office for Civil Rights at the following address: